JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 # Parent-Child Relationships

+## How to Read This Folder

-This page provides an overview of parent-child relationships in 4 parts.
-Then we'll cover specific aspects of these ideas in separate files that focuses on a single idea and includes examples.
+This page provides an overview of parent-child relationships in 4 parts:
 1. Capability-based components
 2. rendering childlike components
 3. parent-child communication
 4. slot addresses

+Here's how to read this folder's contents:
+- Read Section 1: Capability Based Components
+- For Sections 2 - 4
+    - Read the section in this file
+    - Read through the section's corresponding files in the "child-like components" folder
+- For Sections 2 - 4
+    - Read the section in this file
+    - Read through the section'scorresponding files in the "parent-like components" folder

 ## Capability-Based Components